 Here is a full list of essentials you always have to carry with you when you go hiking in the summer:

 Always carry a water bottle with you because you need to stay hydrated to withstand the heat.
-If you are planning for a long trail, try to carry a more water in a hydration pack.
+If you are planning for a long trail, try to carry more water in the best hydration pack for hiking.

 There are special kinds of rucksacks designed for hiking.
 They contain pockets that will store everything that you need.